Will Iowa cover the spread vs. Oklahoma? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Iowa and its opponents scored more than 158.5 points in 10 of 28 games last season.
+- Iowa played 13 games last season that finished with a combined score higher than 157.5 points.

-- Iowa games had an average of 154.7 points last season, 3.8 less than this game's over/under.
+- Hawkeyes outings last year had a 154.7-point average over/under, 2.8 fewer points than this game's total.

-- Iowa put together a 13-15-0 record against the spread last season.
+- The Hawkeyes covered the spread 13 times in 33 games last season.

 Iowa vs. Oklahoma Over/Under Stats